 - Clean up of space after event

 We currently do not charge for event coverage during normal work hours.
 Services needed during non-scheduled work hours or that require dedicated staff during the event are charged back to the department or office.
-To request services, please contact us Monday through Friday between the hours of 7 a.m. and 4:30 p.m. at (937) 775-4444.
+To request services, please email us Monday through Friday between 7 a.m. and 4:30 p.m. or call 937-775-4444.

 Please provide the following information: